To determine the level of sirolimus in the blood in order to establish a dosing regimen, maintain therapeutic levels, and detect toxic levels

 Who orders sirolimus tests?

-Sirolimus will usually be monitored by the healthcare provider and transplant team that performed your surgery or by a health practitioner who has specific knowledge of transplantation and your condition.
+Sirolimus will usually be monitored by the healthcare provider and transplant team that performed your surgery or by a healthcare practitioner who has specific knowledge of transplantation and your condition.

 Where are sirolimus tests performed?